SE-P10/SPG/Documentation/Retrospective-Template-Sprint1.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-Testing requires more hours than eximated
+Testing requires more hours than eximated<br>
 We didn't considered problem of having different idea between back-end and front-end

 - What lessons did you learn (both positive and negative) in this sprint?